 JFET Breakdown

-- A breakdown can damage the transistor permanently, so it always operates less this breakdown value in the active region which shown on the graph among points B and C.
+- A breakdown can damage the transistor permanently, so it always operates less this breakdown value in the active region which is shown on the graph among points B and C.

 VGS Controls ID